Skip to main content Skip to footer

 11. Last but not least, our Elora Walking Tour wraps up across the street from the ECFTA in beautiful Bissell Park.
 Once the site of a large stone complex that housed the Ontario Worsted Company, known for its carpet production, and later the T. E. Bissell Company, a manufacturer of agricultural implements, this area has since been transformed into a sprawling green park.
 It’s the perfect spot to wrap up your Elora Walk tour before heading to Fergus and Belwood!
 Enjoy a peaceful stroll along the boardwalk by the river, and don’t miss the pedestrian bridge offering a view of the waterfall created by a dam built by the T. E. Bissell Company in 1909.

-Ready to head over to Fergus and Belwood (Fergus self-guided tour coming soon)?
+Ready to head over to Fergus and Belwood?
 Here are 2 stops you may want to check out on your way:

 • Elora Quarry Conservation Area